tca19/programming-notes/the-c-programming-language/ch01-introduction/ch01-notes.md

 Preface
 -------
+C was designed to be the language of the UNIX system.

 ANSI = American National Standard Institute, created in 1983 (and finished in 1988) "_an unambiguous and machine-independant definition of the language C_".
+ANSI established a modern version of C, for machine independency.

 This book describes the C programming language **as defined by the ANSI standard** (standard structure assignment and enumerations, new function